Hi There!

 Temperatures of 102 degrees or more generally indicate an infection, which needs attention.

 The normal breathing rate for a horse at rest is 12-15 breaths per minute.
 Breathing rate can be determined by watching the nostrils or flank.
-Rapid, shallow breathing at rest often means a horse needs medical attention.

 The normal resting heart rate for a horse is 35-40 beats per minute.
 The rate will increase when a horse is excited or exercising.
 A resting heart or pulse rate of 50 or higher means the horse is in physical distress.
 The heart rate can be determined by monitoring it at the artery that crosses under the jaw, or by feeling the heart beat.
 To feel the beat put your hand under the horse's left elbow.